AdRoll/baker/content/en/docs/How Tos/sharding.md

 ---
-title: "Enable sharding in a topology"
+title: "Sharding setup"
 date: 2020-10-29
 weight: 780
+description: How to configure a topology with output sharding?
 ---

-## How to enable sharding in a topology?
+When a topology is configured with multiple output processes, [Sharding](/docs/core-concepts/#sharding) allows to partition the records sent to each of them based on the value of a given field.

-Sharding is enabled in the `[output]` section of the topology TOML configuration file, by indicating the name of the field used to partition the records space.
+Sharding is enabled in the `[output]` section of the TOML file, by indicating the name of the field we wish to use to partition the records space.

 In the following topology extract, we're using a sharded `Filewriter` output and set the number of instances to 4 (i.e 4 shards).
 In our case, Baker is